Poseidon-ZKP/merkle-forest/README.md

         uint zeroValue)
 ```

 Creates a new elastic group, with user-provided anonymity guarantee and number of trees.
-For example, if the user sets the anonymity guarantee to be 10 and the number of trees size to be 4, then each Merkle tree in this forest has $2^{10} = 1024$ members, which means this EAS has 1/1024 anonymity.
-This EG can have maximum $2^{10}*4 = 4096$ leaves.
+For example, if the user sets the anonymity guarantee to be 10 and the number of trees size to be 4, then each Merkle tree in this forest has $2^{10} = 1024$ members, which means this EAG has 1/1024 anonymity.
+This EAG can have maximum $2^{10}*4 = 4096$ leaves.

 We use an [incremental Merkle tree](https://github.com/privacy-scaling-explorations/zk-kit/tree/main/packages/incremental-merkle-tree) which is fully compatible with Semaphore.